 A company form of business gives a formal structure to the business organisation and makes it a secure option for undertaking business operations.
-People usually incorporate a company because of its several benefits, namely, legal status, a separate entity, limited liability, etc., helping them to minimise risks and maximise profits.
-When a company is incorporated, it is treated as a separate entity and distinct from the members forming it.
+People usually incorporate a company because of its several benefits, namely, a legal status, a separate entity, and limited liability, which help them minimize risks and maximize profits.
+When a company is incorporated, it is treated as a separate entity distinct from its members.
 It also has a separate legal and official status before the law.
 These features of a company give a sense of protection and assurance to the owners against any risk or unlawful proceedings.

-But it also, at the same time, gives them a chance to engage in fraud or any illegal activities and take share under the companies identity and status.
-To avoid such circumstances, the government has enacted laws and provisions and made exceptions where the Court or the Tribunal has the power to ignore the company’s distinct status and proceed with a suit against the owners or the members for the acts or offences committed by the company.
+However, it also gives them the opportunity to engage in fraud or other illegal activities, taking a share under the company’s name and status.
+To avoid such circumstances, the government has enacted laws and provisions, and made exceptions where the Court or Tribunal has the power to disregard the company’s distinct status and proceed with a suit against the owners or members for acts or offences committed by the company.

 What is a Company?

-A company form of business is regulated by the Companies Act 2013 and is defined under Section 2(20) of the Act as ‘a company incorporated under this Act or any previous company law’.
+A company form of business is regulated by the Companies Act 2013.
+It is defined under Section 2(20) of the Act as ‘a company incorporated under this Act or any previous company law’.

-A company is not a natural person like a human being but is taken as a person in the context of law.
-It is an artificial person created by law having its own legal identity and a separate status where the company and its owners are not considered as same entities but two distinct personalities.
-As such, the company is held responsible for its own actions and practices and the members are merely acting on behalf of the company.
+A company is not a natural person like a human being, but is taken as a person in the context of law.
+It is an artificial person created by law, having its own legal identity and a separate status, where the company and its owners are not considered the same entities but two distinct personalities.
+As such, the company is held responsible for its actions and practices, and the members are merely acting on behalf of the company.

 What is the Meaning of Doctrines in Law?